lennyleadership/zhichang/content/docs/01 Interview Experience/01 CGC Chemist_2022/01 Take Home Exam/01_Difficult_people_CGC_2022.md

 ---
 **Revisit**

+[2022.09.30]
+A junior technologist was responsible for element analysis using ICP primarily as well as other works.

+1) Acknowledge and identify the problems/ issues:
+  a) mind-set issues: They thought they knew the ICP analysis inside out, but not.
+There were two results.
+First, they did not take my constructive feedback when I explained my observation sometimes.
+Second, they did not care about the data quality because the results were lower than the regulatory limits.
+  b) Performance issues: they procrastinated analysis.
+There were two results.
+First, samples passed the holding time.
+Second, samples were backlogged.
+Third, the internal client's expectation was not met.

+2) Resolutions:
+Regarding taking my constructive feedback, I remembered there was a time when I pointed out a couple of errors with QC results, we had to end the conversation, because it caused tension.
+I had to leverage a senior technologist's influence.
+The senior technologist was the mentor to the junior technologist.
+I explained my observations to the senior technologist.  we came to the same ground, then the senior technologist went to help the junior technologist to figure out the problem.
+In that situation, I reported it to the manager.

+Regarding the careless about the data quality, I stood firmly about the value of our testing service.
+I expressed clearly that we should not sacrifice our professional value.

+Regarding the performance issues.
+I did three things.
+Firstly, I held them accountable to delivery testing.
+I broke down to some key performance indices, and monitored the progress.
+Secondly, I developed programming codes to automate data processing.
+It cut off their time to process data.
+Thirdly, they showed interests in administration works, I came up with an idea of having them help purchasing and join in the site safety committee.
+I proposed it to the manager.
+The consequence was that we reduced their analysis workload and redistribute workload among the team.
+We improved the data processing, They were happy in doing what they were good at.
+We made progress in meeting the internal client's expectation.

+---
 [2022.09.29]
 Option #1
 There were many difficult employee situations that I had to handle.
 I used different strategies to resolve the situations.